-The bare domesticity of the traditional work-from-home space melts away in a co-work.
-You can be focussed and driven and really appreciate the value of what you do in a way that isn’t always possible when you’re looking at an unmown lawn or a pile of ironing.
+The bare domesticity of the traditional work-from-home space melts away in a cowork.
+You can be focused and driven and really appreciate the value of what you do in a way that isn’t always possible when you’re looking at an unkempt lawn or a pile of ironing.
 Having control over your work/life balance creates discipline.
 Structure is good, but it’s even better when it’s on your own terms.

 A sense of community is key and in a shared environment it’s much more likely that members will use their unique skills to advise or benefit others.
 With no direct competition it’s easier to be magnanimous.
 This culture of community and collaboration engenders positive camaraderie that lone workers can often feel is lacking.
 Connecting, whether it be through networking, training or even over coffee will strengthen a worker and ultimately their business.